 Current role holder: Caroline Dinenage MP

-Caroline Dinenage was appointed Parliamentary Under Secretary of State at the Department for Work and Pensions on 14 June 2017.
+Caroline Dinenage was appointed Minister of State at the Department of Health and Social Care on 9 January 2018.
+Caroline was Parliamentary Under Secretary of State at the Department for Work and Pensions from June 2017 to January 2018.

 She was elected Conservative MP for Gosport, Stubbington, Lee-on-the-Solent and Hill Head in 2010.